Meet The Team

 Seeing the positive effect that fitness and a relationship with a 121 coach had on Jess, Don decided that he would use his own funding and set up a sports mentoring service that could be accessed by all children and young people within Swindon and WIltshire

-Laura has 15 years’ experience working directly with children and young people with complex issues.
+Laura has over 15 years’ experience working directly with children and young people with complex issues.
 Laura has previously worked in alternative education, supporting young people with SEN, mental health issues and challenging behaviours.
 With qualifications in Social Science, Emotional Regulation and Child Trauma, She is a fully trained safeguarding lead who specialises in child exploitation and ACE’s

 ‘I struggled in my teenage years with issues at home and that came out in my behaviour with education and authority, I just wanted to feel part of something but didn’t know how to engage.
 Every day I see our mentors make young people feel part of a community that values them, watching that young person thrive is why we all do what we do.